sourcery-ai-experiments/coding-crab-blog/_posts/en/2023/02/2023-02-20-markdown-components-cheatsheet.md

 date: 2023-02-20 18:13:00 +0100
 published: true
 categories:
-  - cheatsheets
+  - Cheatsheets
 tags:
-  - markdown
+  - Cheatsheet
-  - cheatsheet
+  - Markdown
 ---

 In this post, you will find a cheatsheet for all the Markdown components available in this template.